Rally raid: Car class—T1 and T2

 The car class is made up of vehicles weighing less than 3500 kg and subdivided into several categories.
 The T1 Group is made up of Prototype Cross-Country Cars and is subdivided into four primary categories: T1.U, T1.1, T1.2, and T1.3.
 T1.U (T1 Ultimate) is a recent category built exclusively for vehicles running on renewable energies; such as the Audi RS Q e-tron.
 T1.1 (4x4) and T1.2 (4x2) are open to vehicles running on petrol and diesel fuels; including the Mini John Cooper Works Buggy, Toyota Hilux, and Peugeot 3008 DKR.
 Subclass T1.3 is open to vehicles conforming to SCORE regulations.
 This includes the Hummer H3 buggy and various other buggies.

 The T2 category is open to Series Production Cross-Country Cars; primarily the Toyota Land Cruiser and Nissan Patrol.

 Other prominent examples in the Car Class included the Mitsubishi Pajero/Montero, the Volkswagen Race Touareg, the Bowler Wildcat 200, the Mini All4 Racing and the Nissan Navara.

-Lightweight and SSV class-T3 (CHALLENGER) and T4 (SSV)
+T3 (Challenger) and T4 (SSV)

 While originally a sub-class under the car category and later a combined class; the T3 and T4 classes have been recently separated into their own respective categories.

-T3 (CHALLENGER) vehicles are officially described as Lightweight Prototype Cross-Country Vehicles and can include purpose-built machines such as the Red Bull OT3 and PH-Sport Zephyr while also allowing modified variations of vehicles built and sold by Polaris, Kawasaki, Yamaha, and Can-Am.
-The T4(SSV)category is for Modified Production Cross-Country Side-by-Side (SSV) vehicles; such as those built by Polaris and Can-Am, but built closer to production standards.
+The T3 (Challenger) class is officially described as Lightweight Prototype Cross-Country Vehicles, and can include purpose-built machines such as the Red Bull OT3 and PH-Sport Zephyr while also allowing modified variations of vehicles built and sold by Polaris, Kawasaki, Yamaha, and Can-Am.
+The T4 (SSV) category is for Modified Production Cross-Country Side-by-Side (SSV) vehicles; such as those built by Polaris and Can-Am, but built closer to production standards.

 Both categories must weigh no more than 3500 kg and are eligible for their own respective FIA World Cups.